MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-monitor-guide.md

 Azure Resource Health keeps you informed about the current and historical health status of your Azure resources.
 Azure Resource Health alerts can notify you when these resources have a change in their health status.
 Creating Resource Health alerts programmatically allow for users to create and customize alerts in bulk.

-Resource health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md) Given the possibly large volume of information stored in the activity log, there is a separate user interface to make it easier to view and set up alerts on resource health notifications.
+Resource health notifications are stored in the [Azure activity log](../azure-monitor/essentials/platform-logs-overview.md) Given the possibly large volume of information stored in the activity log, there's a separate user interface to make it easier to view and set up alerts on resource health notifications.

-You can receive an alert when Azure resource sends resource health notifications to your Azure subscription.
+You can receive an alert when an Azure resource sends resource health notifications to your Azure subscription.
 You can configure the alert based on:

 * The subscription affected.
-* The resource(s) type(s) affected.
+* The resource types affected.
-* The resource group(s) affected.
+* The resource groups affected.
-* The resource(s) affected.
+* The resources affected.
-* The event status(s) of the resource(s) affected.
+* The event statuses of the resources affected.
-* The resource(s) affected statuses.
+* The resources statuses affected.
-* The reason(s) type(s) of the resource(s) affected.
+* The types of reasons of the resources affected.

 You also can configure who the alert should be sent to.
 Select an existing action group or a new action group (that can be used for future alerts).